vaidyanathanms/CG_VEC_LiTSFSI/README.md

 # CG_VEC_LiSTSFSI

-Files to do CG simulations of VEC-LiSTSFI
+Files to do CG simulations of VEC-LiSTSFI.